Tuesday, February 17, 2009

 All Federal Sales Are Scalable

 I recently discussed the issue of scalability with a contact who is considering entering the federal market, but is unsure if he can leverage his efforts enough to make a major impact.
-His major concern is that the federal market is too dispersed and diverse to be able to build on past sales to create a sustainable advantage.
+He's concerned that the federal market is too dispersed and diverse to be able to build on past sales to create a sustainable advantage.

 The reality is that all federal sales strategies can be scalable due to the government’s strong reliance on past performance when selecting contractors.
 Contractors with past performance are simply more likely to receive contract awards.
 The good thing about this, of course, is that as soon as you have your first sale, you have past performance.